biohackathon-japan/bh23-WikiPathways/paper/paper.md

 ![Caption for BioHackrXiv logo figure](./biohackrxiv.png)

 # Future work
+- Spread the usage of WikiPathways, PathVisio & PFOCR so that more people can add and use more types and species of pathway data
+- Make video tutorials (in TogoTV) on how to use, edit & add pathway data with WikiPathways, PathVisio, PFOCR. (ono)
+- Standardize the method for curating pathway figures for each target species from the pfocr database, and  render  pathway diagrams for each target species based on the curated pathway figures.

-In the Python environment, py4cytoscape can be used to convert from DataFrame to Cytoscape format, but it is not possible to further convert from there to WikiPathways format.
+- In the Python environment, py4cytoscape can be used to convert from DataFrame to Cytoscape format, but it is not possible to further convert from there to WikiPathways format.
 We believe that the ability to describe a GPML template from a generic description, such as tab-delimited text, would be an efficient pathway rendering method, and we will continue discussions on a conversion tool for this purpose.

 ## Acknowledgements